jbx-protocol/juice-docs-v2/docs/user/legal/Juicebox/guiding-principals.md

 #### Service Providers.

-(a) Appointment and Compensation of Service Providers. mDAO shall have the right to appoint Service Providers to perform administrative services, responsibilities, and duties to carry on the DAO's operations, including maintenance of the Dapp and underlying smart contracts. mDAO shall have the right to provide Service Providers with reasonable compensation.
+(a) Appointment and Compensation of Service Providers.
+JBDAO shall have the right to appoint Service Providers to perform administrative services, responsibilities, and duties to carry on the DAO's operations, including maintenance of the Dapp and underlying smart contracts.
+JBDAO shall have the right to provide Service Providers with reasonable compensation.

 (b) Limitation of Liability.
-Notwithstanding anything contained in this Agreement to the contrary, any Service Provider of mDAO shall not be liable for any error of judgment, mistake of law, or for any loss suffered by the DAO, its Members, Persons affiliated with the DAO or its Members, or third parties in connection with the matters to which this Agreement relates or for any services provided by a Service Provider, except for a loss resulting from a Service Provider's willful misfeasance, gross negligence, or reckless disregard in the performance of its duties under this Agreement.
+Notwithstanding anything contained in this Agreement to the contrary, any Service Provider of JBDAO shall not be liable for any error of judgment, mistake of law, or for any loss suffered by the DAO, its Members, Persons affiliated with the DAO or its Members, or third parties in connection with the matters to which this Agreement relates or for any services provided by a Service Provider, except for a loss resulting from a Service Provider's willful misfeasance, gross negligence, or reckless disregard in the performance of its duties under this Agreement.
 Furthermore, Service Providers shall not be liable for: (i) any action taken or omitted in accordance with or in reliance upon written or oral instructions, advice, data, documents, or information (without investigation or verification) received by Service Providers from any Person; (ii) any liability arising from the transfer or use of any Governance Rights or Tokens, including with respect to matters arising under applicable laws or private rights of action; or (iii) any action taken or omitted by the DAO, its Members, any affiliated Persons of the DAO or its Members, or any third party.

 #### General Provisions.